MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 ## Test the migrated app

-Confirm that you can build the target solution.
-Now build and test the app.
+Now build the project, and run the app to test it.
 Select an image, set a zoom level, choose effects, and configure them.